Skip to main content

 For example, if using a server or cloud VM, make sure your firewall is open to all sources on ports 80 and 443.

-But, for Azure Web App users … I recommend you check this first.
+For the Azure Web App users, I recommend you check this first.
 Navigate to your web app (App Service resource) in the Azure Portal and look for the section called ‘CORS’ in the left-hand menu.
 If enabled this will enable CORS at an App Service level and override everything you set in the set above … and break your SignalR connections.
 So make sure this is DISABLED, i.e. remove anything from the ‘Allowed Origins’ list, especially remove the wildcard * if it appears.

 Hopefully all your issues are fixed now … or at least those relating to SignalR conenctions 🙂